luminiwicks/Traffic-Delay/README.md

 # Traffic-Delay
-Model to Predict the time delay due to a U turn of a Vehicle
+Model to Predict the Traffic time delay due to a U turn of a Vehicle